ifp-uiuc/paper-repo/README.md

 ============================
 Repo to make keeping an up-to-date list of papers easier.

+The format is supposed to look good in github, and be easy to `grep`.

 ### File format
 #### Filename
 `lastname_year_venue_{first word of publication title}.md`